Top 40+ SAP CPI Interview Questions and Answers

 SAP CPI Security Artifacts comprise certificates, keys, tokens, and security settings for securing communication channels, authenticating users, and encrypting sensitive data.
 They are controlled by the SAP CPI Security Material Manager, which allows you to upload, configure, and manage security artifacts for integration processes while maintaining data confidentiality, integrity, and compliance with security regulations.

-56. How do you manage versioning and backward compatibility in SAP CPI integration flows?
+56. How to manage versioning and backward compatibility in SAP CPI integration flows?

 Ans: